-- That whoever has custody or control of any child between the ages of 7 and 17 years of age shall cause such child to attend some public school in the district wherein the child resides the entire time it is in session during the regular school term. - 2.
+- 1. That whoever has custody or control of any child between the ages of 7 and 17 years of age shall cause such child to attend some public school in the district wherein the child resides the entire time it is in session during the regular school term. - 2.
 Pupils below 7 years or over 16 years who are enrolled in any grades 1-12 in the public school shall attend the public school when it is in session during the regular school term. - 3.
 The Secretary of the Board of Education shall furnish quarterly to the Regional Superintendent a list of pupils, excluding transfers, who have been expelled, withdrawn, or left school.
-The Regional Superintendent shall inform the county truant officer who shall investigate to see that such pupils are in compliance with state law.

-- 4. Definitions regarding truancy: - a.
-Truant a student subject to compulsory school attendance who is absent without valid cause. - b.
-Valid Cause for Absence Illness, observance of a religious holiday, death of an immediate family member, family emergency and other such situations beyond the control of the student or family as determined by the Board of Education or such other circumstances related to the safety or health of the student. - c.
+The Regional Superintendent shall inform the county truant officer who shall investigate to see that such pupils are in compliance with state law. - 4.
+Definitions regarding truancy: - a.
+Truant a student subject to compulsory school attendance who is absent without valid cause for more than 1% but less than 5% of the prior 180 regular school days. - b.
+Valid Cause for Absence Illness, observance of a religious holiday or event, death of an immediate family member, family emergency and other such situations beyond the control of the student or family as determined by the Board of Education or such other circumstances related to the safety or health of the student. - c.
 Chronic or Habitual Truant A student subject to compulsory school attendance who is absent without valid cause from such attendance for 5% or more of the previous 180 regular attendance days.